 Thursdays 6-7pm

-Session 4: June 24-August 22

-Session 5: August 29-October 17

-Registration: \$40 per session

-Session 4: Now - June 16 Session 5: July 22 - August 18
+Session 4: June 24-August 22 Session 5: August 29-October 17

+Registration:
-Minimum 4 registered participants per class

-Drop-in: \$6 per class

-Drop-in admissions are only available for classes that meet the minimum number of registered participants.
+\$40 per session Session 4: Now - June 16 Session 5: July 22 - August 18 Minimum 4 registered participants per class Drop-in: \$6 per class Drop-in admissions are only available for classes that meet the minimum number of registered participants.
 Call the Recreation Front Desk at 970-475-1125 for more information.
 What's new at Riverside Library in August 2024?

-Adults and Teens

-LOW ACID CANNING

-Tuesday, August 20, 1-5 pm
+Adults and Teens LOW ACID CANNING Tuesday, August 20, 1-5 pm This presentation will cover essential techniques, equipment, & safety tips for canning low acid foods (vegetables, meats, soups, etc.) using a pressure canner at home.

 2024 Chautauqua Youth Performance

-Learn about Rachel Carson, a famous marine biologist, writer, & conservationist.
+Learn about Rachel Carson, a famous marine biologist, writer, &

+conservationist.
 Learn techniques for your own exploration & sense of wonder for the outdoors.

 Wednesday, August 7th, 4pm

-INTERNET SAFETY
+CHILDREN AND FAMILIES

+WILDLY FUN WEDNESDAYS

+Our regularly scheduled Wednesday programs will resume in September.
+We look forward to seeing you for Snacks, Board games, crafts, & Lego challenges!

-revolutionized our daily lives.
-Join us to discover social media in a welcoming environment.
-This program half Q&A session.
-Please bring your thoughts, about internet
+Available all school year long.
+Monday-Friday 3:30-5:00 pm.
+Ages 0-18 INTERNET SAFETY The internet has revolutionized our daily lives.
+Join us to discover how to safely & confidently navigate the internet & social media in a welcoming environment.
+This program will be half presentation, half Q&A session.
+Please bring your thoughts, about internet safety to contribute to our discussion.